axbg/awesome-web/README.md

 * [xPath Finder](https://chrome.google.com/webstore/detail/xpath-finder/ihnknokegkbpmofmafnkoadfjkhlogph) - actually, an extension, but still web-based
 * [Choose a license](https://choosealicense.com/) - everything you need to know about licensing your work in an open-source way
 * [Hatchful](https://hatchful.shopify.com/) - create a pretty cool logo in no time
+* [Slides](https://slides.com/) - probably the sleekest presentations builder on the block